- UCAS Code: NN46

 Studying accounting at Strathclyde, you'll learn about the preparation, presentation and interpretation of financial information that enables investors, lenders, management, employees, government and others to make effective decisions.

-Strathclyde is also widely known for offering some of the best teaching in Human Resource Management (HRM) in both Scotland and the UK.
+Strathclyde is also widely known for offering some of the best teachings in Human Resource Management (HRM) in both Scotland and the UK.

 Create your own course